 My research is qualitative and interdisciplinary.
-I combine theories and methods from social sciences, humanities, management, and engineering to produce unique frameworks and actionable insights.
+I combine theories and methods from social sciences, humanities, management, and engineering to produce actionable insights.

 Follow me on Google Scholar for updates on my research.